anchat1990/gitpitch/PITCHME.md

 ### July 2017
 #### Software Engineer @ RedHat

-- Worked on open source Beaker project |
+- Worked on open source beaker-project |
 - Use Gerrit for code reviews |
-- Now less scared of git (i think...) |
+- Now less scared of git (I think...) |

 Note:
-Gerrit has a single commit CR model. open gerrit.
+Gerrit has a single commit CR model.
+You can have only one commit associated with a CR.
+This forced me to learn how to rebase as i couldnt put merge commits into my PR !open gerrit!
+In order to understand rebase I needed to understand how git works under the hood.
+So...

 ---

 ### Topics we'll cover...

-- How Git's storage works
+- How git's storage works
-- what is a branch
+- What is a branch
-- rebase Vs. merge
+- Rebase Vs. merge

 ---